lark-parser/lark/docs/pyparsing_porting.md

 a parse tree automatically, run different parser algorithms from the same grammar, and keep grammar and tree-processing code separate.

+One common early porting surprise is whitespace: pyparsing skips whitespace by default, but Lark only ignores whitespace that the grammar explicitly declares with `%ignore`.

 ## Porting checklist

 1. **Choose one representative input** from the pyparsing parser's tests.